openelections/docs/pythonapi.md

 **Args:**

-* year: Only return URLs for elections from the specified year, provided as an integer.
+* `year`: Only return URLs for elections from the specified year, provided as an integer.
 Default is to return URLs for all elections.